 Firewalls block all unauthorized connections to your computer (including those of hackers who are trying to steal your data) and even let you select which programs can access the internet so that you’re never connected unknowingly.

 Unlike a firewall, a VPN doesn’t allow you to establish data packet and network port restrictions on your computer.
 While some VPNs might feature a Killswitch that cuts Internet access if the VPN connection fails.
 The firewall will not help you bypass geo-restrictions online.

-AVG AntiVirus Free offers precisely the same excellent antivirus protection engine as Avast Free Antivirus, with useful bonus features.
-You can still try Avira if it suits to fit your needs to protect your computer from malicious attacks.
+AVG AntiVirus Free offers the same excellent antivirus protection engine as Avast Free Antivirus, with helpful bonus features.
+You can still try Avira if it suits your needs to protect your computer from malicious attacks.

 Final Words on Protect Your Computer From Malicious Attacks